Has your dog started to drool a lot? Find out what you can do If your dog does not normally drool a lot but has started drooling everywhere.

 If your dog has a swollen area under the eye, you may suspect an eye infection or an insect bite.
 See your vet though, swelling under the eye may sometimes be a tooth problem

-Prednisone is a drug that dog owners must pay close attention to avoid all the side effects of abruptly stopping.
+Prednisone is a drug that dog owners must pay close attention to avoid all the side effects and taper the medication properly.
 Learn why it's important to wean dogs off corticosteroids gradually, and how to do it.

 German Shepherds are susceptible to a variety of health issues—some are related to breeding practices.
 Learn about some of their common stomach issues.